aehlke/tag-it/README.markdown

 Defaults to *false*.

+### animate (boolean)

+When animate is enabled, single tag removals will be animated with a fade out effect.
+This requires the Effects API of jQuery UI.

+Defaults to *true*.

 ### singleField (boolean)

 When enabled, will use a single hidden field for the form, rather than one per tag.